polyakh/GoodParts/React/BestPractices.md

 Passing down arrays or objects directly falls into the same category of problems.
 They fail the reference check so they will trigger a rerender.
 If you need to pass a fixed array extract it as a constant before the component definition to make sure the same instance is passed each time.

+## Testing

+### Don’t Rely on Snapshot Tests
+Besides, this, snapshots have only been a cause for failed builds when a component is changed.
+They are a good sanity check but they are not a replacement for good component level tests.
+I avoid even creating them anymore.

+### Test Correct Rendering
+The main thing that your tests should validate is whether the component works as expected.
+Make sure that it renders correctly with its default props and with ones passed to it.
+Validate that for a given input (props) the function returns the correct result (JSX).
+Validate that everything you need is on the screen.

+### Test Edge Cases
+When you have the basic tests covered, make sure you add some to handle edge cases.
+That would mean passing an empty array to make sure you’re not accessing an index without checking.
+Throw an error in an API call to make sure the component handles it.

+### Write Integration Tests
+Integration tests are meant to validate an entire page or a larger component.
+It tests whether it works well as an abstraction.
+They give us the most confident that the application works as expected.
+The components on their own could be working well and their unit tests could be passing.
+The integration between them could have problems, though.